Finite quotients of 3-manifold groups: Evaluation of the main group-theoretic sum

 and, in particular, obtaining that the individual terms in the product are absolutely convergent and thus the entire sum is absolutely convergent.

 Now note that we have the chain of identities (assuming all sums are absolutely convergent)

+(In the second equality, we spread the $T_{id}=1$ term out into $|\Aut(\bG)|$ terms, one for each isomorphism $\pi:\bG \ra \bG$.)
 Next observe that, since the last sum is absolutely convergent, then the next-to-last sum is as well, because it is obtained by expanding out the sum defining $M( \underline{e}, \underline{f})$ which is a sum of nonnegative terms and thus preserves absolute convergence.
 The third-to-last and fourth-to-last sums are obtained from this by rearranging and grouping terms, respectively, and these operations preserve absolute convergence as well.

 Combining \eqref{E2} and \eqref{E1}, we deduce the proposition. \end{proof}